 Studying Business & Society

-The Program Co-ordinator is also available to meet and advise students on program specific queries.
-Please check the website (www.yorku.ca/laps/buso) for details.
+The Program Coordinator is also available to meet and advise students on program specific queries.

 The BUSO Program Office, located at Ross South Building, Room 773, also provides information and advice specific to the program.
-Students are encouraged to schedule an appointment by calling 416.736.2100 extn.
-77805 or by sending an email to firstname.lastname@example.org or email@example.com
+Students are encouraged to schedule an appointment by calling 416.736.2100 ext.
+77805 or by sending an email to firstname.lastname@example.org.

 Please meet with an Academic Advisor for the following